-The 4 bearings at the front and rear axles must be lubricated once a year using a grease gun.
+There are 2 Flange Mounted Pillow Block bearings located on the rear axle that must be lubricated once a year using a grease gun.

-Remove the side covers using a Phillips head screwdriver to gain access to the bearings.
-Attach the grease gun to the Zerk Fittings (1) and gently squeeze one pump of grease into each bearing (pumping grease to fast can blow-out the seals on the bearings).
-Use a 9/16" Combination Wrench to check the nuts securing the Bearings (2) to the frame, tighten if needed.
+Attach the grease gun to the Zerk Fittings (1) and gently squeeze one pump of grease into each bearing (pumping grease to fast can blow-out the bearing seals).

+Use a 9/16" Combination Wrench to check the Nuts Securing the Bearings (2) to the frame, tighten if needed.

-Bearings used in the guide rollers and track support are sealed and do not need to be greased.
+Note: Bearings used in the guide rollers and track support are sealed and do not need to be greased.

-12.3.2 Running Surface Belt, Drive Axle
+12.5.2 Running Surface Belt, Drive Axle